 The vibrating wire transducer/piezometer is used to monitor in-situ water levels.
 In addition to geotechnical applications, the implanted transducer(s) is used to monitor in-situ water levels in subsurface water-bearing units.
-The implants are typically grouted in-place using a standard grout mixture.
+The implants are typically grouted in-place using a standard grout mixture specified by the manufacturer or project designer.